 - college education, which includes two streams: pre-university education and technical training

-Public and private educational institutions recognized by the Ministère exist at every level.
-The school system is divided along linguistic lines and, depending on the institution, instruction is given in French or in English.
+Public and private educational institutions recognized by the Ministère de l’Éducation et de l’Enseignement supérieur exist at every level.
+The school system is divided along linguistic lines: instruction is given in French or in English, depending on the institution.
 In most educational institutions, boys and girls attend classes together.
 The public system is completely secular.

-The 3 levels of education into which foreign students can most readily integrate are: vocational training, college and university.
+The three levels of education most popular with foreign students are: vocational training, college and university.

 Vocational training is part of the secondary school education system and is available to both youth and adults.
-Students can enroll in vocational training after having successfully completed Secondary 3 or Secondary 4 (9 or 10 years of schooling).
-The programs of study in vocational training lead straight to the job market and students receive one of the following official diplomas:
+Students can enrol in vocational training after having successfully completed Secondary III or Secondary IV (9 or 10 years of schooling).
+Vocational training programs of study lead directly to the job market, with students receiving one of the following official diplomas:

 - Diploma of Vocational Studies (DVS)